 After a document is downloaded by the web crawler, the web crawler may extract and store information about the downloaded page.
-For instance, the web crawler may determine if the downloaded page contains any new URL's not previously known to the web crawler, and may enqueue 55 those URL's for later processing.
-In addition, pages downloaded by the web crawler may be processed by a sequence of processing modules.
-For instance, one processing module might determine whether the document has already been included in a web page index, and whether the page has 60 changed by more than a predefined amount since its entry in the web page index was last updated.
-Another processing module might add or update a document's entry in the web page index.
-Yet another processing module might look for information of a specific type in the downloaded documents, 65 extract the information and store it in a directory or other data structure.
+For instance, the web crawler may deter- 50 mine if the downloaded page contains any new URL's not previously known to the web crawler, and may enqueue those URL's for later processing.
+In addition, pages downloaded by the web crawler may be processed by a sequence might determine whether the document has already been included in a web page index, and whether the page has changed by more than a predefined amount since its entry in the web page index was last updated.
+Another processing module might add or update a document's entry in the web 60 page index.
+Yet another processing module might look for information of a specific type in the downloaded documents, extract the information and store it in a directory or other data structure.

-During the course of processing a downloaded document, various data can be collected about it.
+various data can be collected about it.
 Examples include the date and time of the download, how long it took to perform the download, whether the download was successful, the document's size, its MIME type, the date and time it was last modified, its expiration date and time, and a checksum of its contents.
 These data can be used for a variety of purposes, including, but not limited to: